thierrygosselin/grur/README.md

     for this.

-2.  **Correlations**: Machine learning algorithms will work better and faster if correlation are reduced to a minimum.
+2.  **Correlations**: Machine learning algorithms will work better and faster if correlations are reduced to a minimum.
 If you used [filter\_rad](https://thierrygosselin.github.io/radiator/reference/filter_rad.html) to filter your dataset, you should be ok.
 If not, check your dataset for [short and long